Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 A fixed-rate mortgage locks in the interest rate for a set amount of time, offering stability in mortgage payments.
 If interest rates increase during your term, your rate will remain stable.
 This helps you budget for this significant expense.

-A variable-rate mortgage may also be a suitable option if its anticipated interest rates fall over your term, helping you realize immediate savings on the interest-carrying costs.
+A variable mortgage may also be a suitable option if its anticipated interest rates will fall over your term, helping you realize immediate savings on the interest-carrying costs.
 However, this comes with some risks, especially if your budget doesn’t have much wiggle room for fluctuations in your fixed expenses.

-If interest rates increase, your payments will immediately increase if you have an adjustable-rate mortgage (ARM), or more of your payment will go to interest and less to principal if you have a variable-rate mortgage (VRM), putting you at risk of negative amortization.
+If interest rates increase, your payments will immediately increase if you have an adjustable-rate mortgage (ARM), or more of your payment will go to interest and less to principal if you have a variable-rate mortgage (VRM), as your payment is fixed, putting you at risk of negative amortization.

 Refinance